 Plan to spend a day or an afternoon just wandering the grounds.
 The Wetland Complex can be exceptionally tranquil, and visitors often see ducks, kingfishers and herons working their way through the lily pads.
 Or, take a hike through the reserve’s upland forests, keeping an eye out for deer and wild turkey.
 Hidden within the forests are quite a few naturally occurring glades, wide open areas that bloom with native wildflowers through spring and summer.

-Cuivere River State Park (see park map & use with trail descriptions).
+Cuivere River State Park (see park map).
 Cuivre River is one of Cooper’s favorite places.
 The trail around the lake is very manageable, not too many steps only a few inclines, some nice rocks lake side for sitting and dangling your feet.
 At a good clip you can make the loop in about an hour and half.
 But if there’s no hurry you can linger for hours.
 Pack a good picnic and cop a squat!

 Castlewood State Park (see park map)- is known to many St Louisans as a great place to hike, bike, or even relax in the waters of the Meremac river.
 But did you know that this was once the site of great prohibition era parties?!
 While the parties may have been tamed over the last 80 years, good times are still enjoyed by folks of all ages.
 In particular, you should check out the River Scene Trail, which “follows the edge of the bluffs for about a mile past overlooks that provide stunning panoramic views of the Meramec River valley 200 feet below.”
 There are 8 trails to choose from at this great park that’s just outside of I-270 – so you can stay for a few minutes or make a whole day of your visit!